 - Are the education program’s curriculum and resources organized and adequate to meet its mission and objectives?

 - What evidence is available that indicates the program is currently meeting its mission and objectives and is it likely to continue to meet them in the future?

-After reviewing the submitted preliminary accreditation survey package, the LCME notified the TCU and UNTHSC School of Medicine in March 2018 that they were granted a survey site visit.
+SACS COC TCU submitted its Substantive Change Prospectus to the SACS COC in April 2018.
+The SACS COC Board of Trustees notified the school of its approval of the program in a letter dated November 8, 2018.
+LCME After reviewing the submitted preliminary accreditation survey package, the LCME notified the TCU and UNTHSC School of Medicine in March 2018 that they were granted a survey site visit.
 In preparation for this important visit, external consultants conducted a mock site visit with the TCU and UNTHSC School of Medicine.
 This was an opportunity to provide just-in-time coaching for participants, particularly those who have not previously participated in a site visit.
 In addition, the TCU and UNTHSC School of Medicine prepared an update to the survey package which was submitted to the survey visit team prior to the visit.
 During this site visit, the LCME survey team met with faculty, students, administrators, representatives of clinical affiliates, and community leaders, who provided or clarified information related to the accreditation elements.
 Upon completion of the site visit, the TCU and UNTHSC School of Medicine was officially granted preliminary accreditation from the LCME on October 17, 2018 with no areas of non-compliance which is quite an achievement in the national LCME landscape.
+UPCOMING EVENTS

 - Launch of LCME Provisional Accreditation.

 ACCREDITATION TIMELINE Timeline for the LCME Provisional Accreditation process to be announced late spring 2019.